-Jeffrey D. DunnPresident & CEO, Sesame Workshop
+Jeffrey D. DunnExecutive Chairman, Sesame Workshop

 Jeff Dunn has spent his career leading brands and organizations through time periods of significant change, financial growth, and societal impact.
+He was President and CEO of Sesame Workshop from 2014-2020.

-Most recently, Dunn served as a 2014 Advanced Leadership Initiative (ALI) Fellow at Harvard University.
+Dunn served as a 2014 Advanced Leadership Initiative (ALI) Fellow at Harvard University.
 Harvard’s ALI Fellowship is a unique, university-wide program that each year selects a small group of executives from around the globe to spend a year studying and reflecting on solutions to large-scale societal problems such as improvements in educational quality and healthcare delivery.

 Before being named a Harvard ALI Fellow, Dunn served as the President and CEO of HiT Entertainment from 2008 until it was sold to Mattel in 2012.
 HiT was one of the world’s leading kids entertainment producers and rights-owners, as well as the largest supplier of kids programming to PBS, with a portfolio of properties including Thomas & Friends, the number one boys’ preschool property in the world.